New Bound States of Heavy Quarks at LHC and Tevatron: New phases of the SM

 \section{New phases of the SM}

-Now we are in confrontation with a question: do the new phases of the SM exist?
-Are they different from the well-known Salam-Weinberg Higgs phase?
-Does a phase of the condensed $T_s$-balls exist?
+The existence of the new phases of the SM, different from the well-known Salam-Weinberg Higgs phase, leads to the confrontation with a question: Does a phase of the condensed $T_s$-balls exist?

 The answer on this question is related with the SM parameters.